Possibilistic inferential models: a review: Background and motivation

 which amounts to a hypothesis that the root of the regression function is larger than $-1$.
 Suppose the true $\Theta$ is $(0.3, 0.1, 1)$, so that the above hypothesis is actually {\em false}.
 Figure~\ref{fig:fc} shows a plot of (a lower bound on) the false confidence rate $\alpha \mapsto \fcscore(\alpha, H)$ associated with this Bayesian posterior distribution based on 1000 data sets of size $n=25$.
 Note that even the lower bound is very high across the entire range of $\alpha$.
 This tendency of the Bayesian posterior to assign relatively high probability to a false hypothesis is what creates a risk of systematically misleading conclusions.

 The risk associated with formulating statistical uncertainty quantification in terms of probability theory isn't new.
 For example, \citet{fraser.cd.discuss} writes \begin{quote} [\citet{xie.singh.2012}] are thus recommending that we ignore the restriction to confidence sets or equivalent, and free confidence to allow the production of parameter distributions.
 Certainly distributions are easier to think about, are largely in accord with Fisher’s original proposal, and are more in the freedom of the Bayes approach, but they do overlook inherent risks... \end{quote} These risks mainly concern unreliability that results when marginalization is performed \citep[e.g.,][]{dawid.stone.zidek.1973, fraser2011, balch.martin.ferson.2017}.
 When \citet{schweder.hjort.cd.discuss} warn that ``joint [confidence distributions] should not be sought, we think, since they might easily lead the statistician astray,'' they're concerned that users won't resist the temptation to do the familiar probabilistic marginalization, thereby creating a risk of unreliability.
-It remains an open question what is the cause of false confidence or this risk of unreliability more generally.
-A current conjecture is that false confidence tends to occur when the hypothesis concerns the values of a non-linear function of the model parameters \citep{martin.belief2024}, like the $H$ above is a hypothesis about the ratio; the analyses in \citet{fraser2011} and \citet{fraser.etal.2016} offer similar take-away messages.
-More details about possibilistic IM marginalization are given in Section~\ref{S:marginal} below.
+What causes false confidence or this risk of unreliability more generally remains an open question.
+The current conjecture is that false confidence tends to occur when the hypothesis concerns values of a non-linear function of the model parameters \citep{martin.belief2024}, like the $H$ above is a hypothesis about the ratio; the analyses in \citet{fraser2011} and \citet{fraser.etal.2016} offer similar take-away messages.